JohnRising/stackup/apps/docs/docs/packages/paymaster/installation.md

 ## Automatic setup

-The Paymaster will be available in JavaScript and hosted on NPM.
+`Paymaster Connect` will be available in JavaScript and hosted on NPM.

 :::caution